Probabilistic Robustness Analysis in High Dimensional Space: Application to Semantic Segmentation Network: Abstract

 \section{Abstract}

-Semantic segmentation networks (SSNs) play a critical role in domains such as medical imaging, autonomous driving, and environmental monitoring, where safety hinges on reliable model behavior under uncertainty.
-Yet, existing probabilistic verification approaches struggle to scale with the complexity and dimensionality of modern segmentation tasks, often yielding guarantees that are too conservative to be practical.
-We introduce a probabilistic verification framework that is both architecture-agnostic and scalable to high-dimensional outputs.
-Our approach combines sampling-based reachability analysis with conformal inference (CI) to deliver provable guarantees while avoiding the excessive conservatism of prior methods.
-To counteract CI's limitations in high-dimensional settings, we propose novel strategies that reduce conservatism without compromising rigor.
-Empirical evaluation on large-scale segmentation models across CamVid, OCTA-500, Lung Segmentation, and Cityscapes demonstrates that our method provides reliable safety guarantees while substantially tightening bounds compared to SOTA.
-We also provide a toolbox implementing this technique, available on github.\footnote{https://github.com/Navidhashemicodes/SSN\_Reach\_CLP\_Surrogate}
+Semantic segmentation networks (SSNs) are central to safety-critical applications such as medical imaging and autonomous driving, where robustness under uncertainty is essential.
+However, existing probabilistic verification methods often fail to scale with the complexity and dimensionality of modern segmentation tasks, producing guarantees that are overly conservative and of limited practical value.
+We propose a probabilistic verification framework that is architecture-agnostic and scalable to high-dimensional input-output spaces.
+Our approach employs conformal inference (CI), enhanced by a novel technique that we call the \textbf{clipping block}, to provide provable guarantees while mitigating the excessive conservatism of prior methods.
+Experiments on large-scale segmentation models across CamVid, OCTA-500, Lung Segmentation, and Cityscapes demonstrate that our framework delivers reliable safety guarantees while substantially reducing conservatism compared to state-of-the-art approaches on segmentation tasks.
+We also provide a public GitHub repository\footnote{\url{https://github.com/Navidhashemicodes/SSN_Reach_CLP_Surrogate}} for this approach, to support reproducibility.